+CONNEXT for inclusion project developed game-based empowerment 2018-2021.
+Below you can find an overall description of its national projects.
 CONNEXT is an international ESF project with partners from Belgium (Flanders), Finland and Sweden.
 In this context the national projects are described.
 For more information on the transnational project, please read here.

 The national project of CONNEXT for inclusion in Flanders focuses on the co-creative development of a new S_U+G Serious Urban Game®, which is a project and registered brand by Lieve Achten.
 This game can be used for example as a tool to reduce early school dropouts.